George A Danos: Science communicator

 He is a science communicator and advocate of solar system and space exploration.

 He gave many presentations worldwide, including a TEDx talk, and he is the presenter of the "2030: SpaceWorks" global webinars, with a viewership of over 80,000 people worldwide.

 Parallel Parliament of the Republic of Cyprus

-He served for one year (Nov 2019 - Oct 2020) as Dean and M.P. of the Parallel Parliament for Research, Innovation and Digital Governance of the Republic of Cyprus.

-In October 2020, he was elected President of the Parallel Parliament for Entrepreneurship of the Republic of Cyprus.
+From November 2019 to October 2020, he served as Dean and M.P. of the Parallel Parliament for Research, Innovation and Digital Governance of the Republic of Cyprus.
+In October 2020, he was subsequently elected as the first President of the Parallel Parliament for Entrepreneurship of the Republic of Cyprus for a four-year term.

 Recognitions and awards

 Recognition: Academician of the International Academy of Astronautics (IAA)

 In recognition of his contributions and achievements in promoting astronautics and space exploration he was elected Corresponding Member and Academician of the International Academy of Astronautics.

 Recognition: Honorary Member of the International Astronomical Union (IAU)

 The International Astronomical Union (IAU) selected him as Honorary Member of the IAU, in recognition to his significant contributions to the progress of astronomy, including leading campaigns that saw Cyprus join ESA, the IAU and COSPAR, as well as establishing the Cyprus Space Centre and helping Cyprus be selected as an International Astronomy Education Centre of the IAU Office for Astronomy Education (OAE).